 This post may contain affiliate links which means I may receive a commission for purchases made through links.
 I will only recommend products that I have personally used!
 Learn more on my Private Policy page.
 Affiliate Disclosure

 Fly Fishing for bass.

-Apart from lure fishing, fly fishing for bass has got to be one of my favorite form of fishing.
-Using such light rod and minimal tackle make this easy options as far as locating and finding the fish, bass in this case.
+Apart from lure fishing, fly fishing for bass has got to be one of my favourite forms of fishing.
+Using such a light rod and minimal tackle makes these easy options as far as locating and finding the fish, bass in this case.

 How I got started fly fishing.

 This was the start of it for me and one of the other blokes Ryan, we went and ordered a couple of fly fishing outfits off eBay and that was it.
-I can remember it being a Ron Thomson outfit, you got a rod a reel the line and some flies.
+I can remember it being a Ron Thomson outfit, you got a rod, a reel, a line and some flies.

 Jeez!
 This was a spectacle watching us thrashing away trying to catapult that tiny fly out into the water.
 It seemed the harder you’d try the worse or more mess you got yourself into.
 I personally would advise anyone who has just started to get some lessons or at least watch some video tutorials on the subject.

 Fly Fishing for Bass

 To be honest, there is not a great deal of difference between fly fishing for bass or fly fishing for a jumbo rainbow trout, to be honest, apart from the seawater of course.
 Remember that for lure fishing for bass, the tide runs, in my opinion, make a vast difference.
 A bit like a flowing river when fly fishing, fish will hold in the current waiting to pounce on some poor prey that may come along their way.
 Of course, there are still water fisheries that are like lakes packed full of trout.
 Often you would be a member or you could just buy a day ticket.
 Fly fishing for bass there is no charge, the sea is free to fish.